bonobos/styleguide/ADA.md

 ```

 ### SVGs `<svg>`
-- Images have alternate text that can be read by screen reader software Level **A**
+- Images have alternate text that can be read by screen reader software **A**
 - Images are not used when text can acheive the same purpose  **AA**